alazarbeyenenew2/chapa-sdk/README.md

 [![Chapa Logo](image.png)](https://chapa.co/)

-Unofficial SDK for Chapa Payment Gateway in Ethiopia.
+Unofficial Golang SDK for Chapa Payment Gateway in Ethiopia.

 ## Overview
 This SDK provides a convenient way to interact with Chapa's API for payments in Ethiopia.